 Pruning tomato sucker shoots when they are young and tender is better than waiting until the sucker is mature and strong.
 Carefully grasp the base of the sucker between the thumb and forefinger.
 Pinch it or bend the sucker back and forth gently until it snaps.
 This technique is called “simple pruning.”

 Use your fingers to pinch young suckers rather than clippers or a knife.
 Pinched wounds will heal quickly and are less disease-prone on young plants.
-When stems become older and tougher you may need to use a retractable blade or garden clippers rather than fingers on older plants.
+When stems become older and tougher you may need to use garden clippers rather than fingers on older plants.
 Disinfect your tool to prevent an infection to the tomato plant.

 (Check out other ways to prune tomato plants.)

 To grow the strongest tomato plant possible, prune side stems below the first fruit cluster.

 As a tomato plant matures, its lower leaves begin to yellow.
 Pinch or prune yellowed leaves to prevent disease, improve the tomato plant’s appearance, and help the plant keep its energy focused on fruit production.

 Don’t overprune in hot climates.
 If you grow tomatoes in an area that is hot, be careful not to overprune.
 Too much sunlight or steady, intense sunlight can lead tomatoes to develop sunscald.